 For best results, pick a handful of defining tracks from each era to bring balance to your dance floor.
 If you’re that couple whose inspiration board features a 45lb disco ball, don’t worry—an all-70’s playlist is fine, too.

-You’d think this would be the perfect playlist for your saddle shoes and soda pop doo-wop-fest, when in fact, it’s mostly Little Richard making you feel alive.
+You’d expect the perfect playlist for your saddle shoes and soda pop doo-wop-fest, when in fact, this is mostly Little Richard making you feel alive.

-Honestly, not wildly different from the 50’s wedding music we recommended, but with slightly better sound quality.
+Honestly, not wildly different from the 50’s wedding music we’ve recommended, but with slightly better sound quality.

 The 70’s saw a little glam, a little more electronic influence, and more of The Isley Brothers.

 Are you more “MMMBop” or more “Doo Wop?”
-We are judging you.
+We aren’t here to judge.

 Wedding Music Quick Lists